plinker-rpc/core/README.md

 [![Packagist Downloads](https://img.shields.io/packagist/dt/plinker/core.svg?style=flat-square)](https://packagist.org/packages/plinker/core)

+**Version 3 - Does not work with version 2 components, they will be converted shortly.**

 Plinker PHP RPC client/server makes it really easy to link and execute PHP component classes on remote systems, while maintaining the feel of a local method call.

 Required base component which contains the client and server.
 (Its all you need if you just want the client).